Skip to main content

 In-flight amenities

-In business class, passengers enjoy larger screens and better headphones than in economy, along with a wide selection of entertainment options.
+In business class, passengers enjoy larger screens, better headphones than in economy, and a wide selection of entertainment options.
 On long flights, business class passengers may receive amenity kits with essentials like toothbrushes, eye masks, and socks.
 First class, however, features even better entertainment systems with the largest screens available, high-quality noise-canceling headphones, and a wide selection of movies and TV shows.
 Amenity kits are often more luxurious, containing designer toiletries, pajamas, and slippers.

 Price